 Vendors are expected to operate at each CFM that is assigned to them by CFM Management.
 Seasonal vendors are exceptions and must be approved by CFM Management prior to vending.
-Vendors are allowed 3 absences from the CFM during the course of a season.
-More than 3 cancellations or absences may result in the loss of vending privileges.
-Vendors are financially responsible for fees at all CFMs for which they operate.
-The owner of the business must be present at the CFM at least 75% of the CFM season; the other 25% can be a designated employee; however this practice is discouraged.
+Vendors are allowed 3 absences during the course of a season.
+More than 3 absences may result in the loss of vending privileges.
+Vendors are financially responsible for fees at all scheduled markets for which they operate.
+The owner of the business is encouraged to be present at the CFM at least 75% of the CFM season; the other 25% may be a designated employee; however, this practice is discouraged.